-Vancouver is the darling – it’s the better-known city.
+Vancouver might be the darling – it’s the better-known city in Canada.

 When it comes to deciding where to stay in Victoria, BC, you’ll find lots of choice.